prasanna12510/gamesparks-docs/MARKDOWN/Tutorials/Multiplayer/Setting Up Challenge Eligibility.md

 }
 ```

- Not only do they see the "Advanced" challenge, but they don't see the "Newbie" challenge.
+ Not only do they see the *Advanced* Challenge, but they don't see the *Newbie* Challenge.

 ## Overriding Eligibility in the Client

-We've seen that we can use segments to categorise players, and match players based on this.
-What if we'd rather it was just the challenges that are categorised to make them more readily searchable, but any player could join them?
+We've seen that we can use segments to categorize players, and match players based on this.
+What if we'd rather it was just the Challenges that are categorized to make them more readily searchable, but any player could join them?
 No problem, we can do this as well.

-Let's go back to using challengePlayer1 and challengePlayer2.
-We're not going to be using "level" any more, so it doesn't actually matter which players we use for this.
+Let's go back to using *challengePlayer1* and *challengePlayer2*.
+We're not going to be using *level* any more, so it doesn't actually matter which players we use for this.

-Authenticate as challengePlayer2 and let's create another challenge.
+Authenticate as *challengePlayer2* and let's create another Challenge.
 This time specify some other segment name, let's call it "category" - this is an arbitrary choice, it could be anything:

 ```
   {